10 smart moves for buying a used car

 Most 3- or 4-year-old cars and trucks are very reliable, because automakers have done a lot to improve the safety and durability of every model.

-Used vehicles cost a lot less, too, with an average financed amount of $19,101, around $10,000 less than the amount for a typical new auto, according to Experian's most recent State of the Automotive Finance Market report.
+Used vehicles cost a lot less, too, with an average financed amount of $19,708, more than $10,000 less than the amount for a typical new auto, according to Experian's most recent State of the Automotive Finance Market report.

 Buying a used car also means you avoid the depreciation hit new-car owners get in the first year, so a used car can hold onto its value longer, says Ronald Montoya, consumer advice editor for auto research company Edmunds.